 In September 2020, we entered into a Sales Agreement, or the ATM Agreement, with Cowen and Company, LLC, or Cowen, pursuant to which we can offer and sell, from time to time at our sole discretion through Cowen, as our sales agent, shares of our common stock having an aggregate offering price of up to \$50.0 million.
 Any shares of our common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-248752).
 We will pay Cowen a commission equal to 3.0% of the gross sales proceeds of any shares of our common stock sold through Cowen under the ATM Agreement and also have provided Cowen with indemnification and contribution rights.
-We have sold an aggregate of 1,705,800 shares of our common stock for gross proceeds of approximately \$11.0 million at a purchase price of \$6.45 per share pursuant to the ATM Agreement, all of which occurred in February 2021.
+During the nine months ended September 30, 2021, we sold an aggregate of 1,823,984 shares of our common stock for gross proceeds of approximately \$12.1 million at a weighted average purchase price of \$6.63 per share pursuant to the ATM Agreement.
+In October 2021, we sold an additional 525,037 shares of our common stock pursuant to the ATM Agreement for gross proceeds of approximately \$4.6 million at a weighted average purchase price of \$8.67 per share.
+Approximately \$183.4 million remains available under the shelf registration statement.